OperatorFoundation/StarbridgeAndroid/README.md

 [Operator](https://operatorfoundation.org) makes usable tools to help people around the world with censorship, security, and privacy.

+# StarbridgeAndroid

+Starbridge is a Pluggable Transport that requires only minimal configuration information from the user.
+Under the hood, it uses the [Replicant](https://github.com/OperatorFoundation/ReplicantAndroid) Pluggable Transport technology for network protocol obfuscation.
+Replicant is more complex to configure, so Starbridge is a good starting point for those wanting to use the technology to circumvent Internet cenorship, but wanting a minimal amount of setup.

 ## Shapeshifter

 The Shapeshifter project provides network protocol shapeshifting technology